honeypieio/shrubcoop.org/content/become-a-trustee-of-shrub-coop-1.md

 +++
 author = "SHRUB Coop"
-date = 2021-11-26T19:00:00Z
+date = 2021-12-04T16:00:00Z
-description = "We're recruiting for next year's trustees." tags = ["zero-waste-hub", "food-sharing-hub", "wee-spoke-hub", "shrub-space", "swapshop", "trustees ", "zero-waste", "circular-economy"] title = "Become a trustee of SHRUB Coop!" type = "news"
+description = "We're recruiting for next year's trustees." draft = true tags = ["zero-waste-hub", "food-sharing-hub", "shrub-space", "swapshop", "trustees ", "zero-waste", "circular-economy"] title = "Become a trustee of SHRUB Coop!" type = "news"

 +++
 ![](https://res.cloudinary.com/shrub-co-op/image/upload/v1572008860/shrubcoop.org/media/web_image_template_tm3vs6.png)

-We're looking for more trustees to guide SHRUB Coop through 2022!
+We're looking for more trustees to guide SHRUB Coop through 2023!

 We invite applications from SHRUB members and others interested in contributing to the Coop’s development to join our group of Trustees.
 We are particularly looking for people with experience in the fields of **HR, Fundraising and Social Enterprise** but Trustees have a wide-ranging remit and there are opportunities for involvement across the work that SHRUB undertakes.